-I couldn’t forget the humble pinto bean, though.
-Like many of you observed in the first post, cooking dried, soaked beans in a crockpot works really well because of the long, slow simmer.
+In my first bean-related post, I showed you that cooking dried, soaked beans in a crockpot works really well because of the long, slow simmer.
 I usually use a stovetop burner for every bean except pinto.
 It’s just a weird personal preference.
 There’s something about a pot of beans simmering on the stove that makes me feel incredibly domestic, in a south-of-the-border kind of way.
-When I’m cooking dried pinto beans, though, I always use my crockpot because 1) I don’t have to keep an eye on them and 2) I like to cook them down until they are super soft before mashing them into the consistency of refried beans.

 Why don’t you just buy cans of refried beans, you ask?
 The first reason, of course, is price.
 I can buy a pound of dried pinto beans for less than a buck (I paid .67/pound for these).
 That will give me approximately 6 cups of refried beans.
 If you really like pinto beans, Costco sells 25-pound bags for just over $12.
 You’d have a hard time finding a high protein, low-fat main dish that is cheaper than that.
+(And yes, right now might be a hard time to find beans in the store.
+Ugh.)

 The second, and more important, reason is quality.
 Two years ago, I bought a can of refried beans at a local grocery store.
 Inside, I found little black rubbery pieces mixed in with the beans.
 Pieces off a conveyor belt?
 The bottom of someone’s shoe?
 Who knows.
 I wrote the company, complained, received an apology & a coupon, and tried buying the same brand again at a different store.
 Same.
 Thing.
 Happened.
 Little black rubbery pieces!
-That was all the convincing I needed to start making my own, and I have never looked back.
-You won’t either once you realize how easy and economical they are to make at home.
-Not to mention, they actually taste like pinto beans.
-What a novel concept.
-(I now keep a couple cans of Trader Joe’s refried beans on the shelf for convenience because I am happy with the taste and texture.)

-The soaking and cooking steps are essentially the same as we have already covered.
-I include some basic ingredients to bump up the flavor, but you can keep this as simple as you want.
 Growing up, my mom always served this dish over Fritos or tucked into tortillas and topped it with shredded cheese, chopped tomatoes, lettuce, and avocado, salsa and/or sour cream.
-We called it Chalupas; it is probably to real Mexican food what the Olive Garden is to authentic Italian, but boy is it good.
+We called it Chalupas; it is probably to real Mexican food what the Olive Garden is to authentic Italian, but boy, is it good.

 Crockpot Pinto Beans